Journaling to Create Goals

 What methods do you use to set goals?
 Tell me about it in the comments.

 Need a little more motivation?
-Check out three questions you can ask yourself to get the journal process started.
-If the idea of journaling seems daunting to you, be reassured with just how easy the process can be.
+Check out three questions you can ask yourself to get the Journaling for Entrepreneurs process started.
+If the idea of journaling for entrepreneurs seems daunting to you, be reassured with just how easy the process can be.

 And remember, if you sign up for the newsletter, you will receive 30 days of writing prompts for free.
-These aren’t just about goal-setting, but journaling in general can really help you determine your vision.
+These aren’t just about goal-setting, but journaling for entrepreneurs encompasses many ideas that can really help you determine your vision.